aheirich/AMI2/doc/legion_design.md

 The graph manager waits for requests from clients over protocol 1.
 A request consists of a list of modifications to the computation graph, a list of desired results, or both.
 When a request arrives the graph manager checks it for validity.
-If the request is valid the graph manager writes it to the Control logical region.
+If the request is valid the graph manager assembles a new computation graph and writes it to the Control logical region.

 Clients are separate processes that interact with the rest of the system through protocol libraries.
 Since these processes are not Legion tasks they cannot directly read or write logical regions.
 The details of the coupling between Legion tasks and client processes remain to be determined, and may be as simple as sockets.

-Issue: how to support persistent sockets across graph manager task instances.